8 Moves to Help You Retire Early — Even if You Don’t Make Six Figures

 If you hire a financial advisor, make sure he or she is a Certified Financial Planner with a fiduciary responsibility, which means they are legally obligated to act in your best interest.
 Otherwise, they may try to sell you funds that are in their best interest.

 Think about diversifying your investments beyond the stock market, too.
-Investing in real estate or starting your own business aren’t quite as easy as socking money away, but they’re good ways to add a safeguard to your retirement plan.
+Investing in real estate or starting your own business isn’t quite as easy as socking money away, but they’re good ways to add a safeguard to your retirement plan.

 7. Start a Business